adeira/universe/src/sx/README.md

 ## Features

-### Multiple stylesheets
+### Multiple stylesheets precedence

-The final style depends on the order of `styles` arguments rather than the style definitions.
+The final style depends on the order of `styles` arguments rather than the style definitions as it's usual in plain CSS:

 ```jsx
 export function ColorfulComponent() {